elabftw/elabftw/doc/install-docker.rst

 ```````````````````````````````````
 If you've never done that before, it can look scary, hence this extended documentation ;)

 The first thing you need to change is the value of DB_PASSWORD.
 It is advised to use a very long and complex password, as you won't have to remember it.
+Use can use `this page <https://www.grc.com/passwords.htm>`_ to get a password.
 Make sure to put the same in MYSQL_PASSWORD.
 Change also MYSQL_ROOT_PASSWORD.

 Then get a secret key from the `provided url <https://demo.elabftw.net/install/generateSecretKey.php>`_ and paste it in SECRET_KEY
 (this key is used to encrypt the smtp password).